irontec/sngrep/README.md

     sngrep file.pcap

 or online parsing using ngrep filters and parameters (man ngrep for a full list)

     sngrep -O file.pcap port 5060 and udp and host 192.168.8.101

+if you compiled without ngrep support, use only the filters

+	sngrep port 5060 and udp

 ## Frequent Asked Questions
  <dl>
   <dt>Why a new tool from network filtering?</dt>
   <dd>Don't know.
 I didn't find any console tool that will display call flows.</dd>
   <dt>Why dont you filter packages in online mode instead of using ngrep?</dt>
-  <dd>Because I don't have the required time to code all that right now</dd>
+  <dd>You can actually capture disabling ngrep using only pcap filters (see Installing options above)</dd>
   <dt>Why only parsing SIP Messages?</dt>
   <dd>Because it's useful for us</dd>
   <dt>Extended Call flow window doesn't work</dt>